yongcongwang/note/docs/Self-Driving/Prediction/imm-for-prediction.md

 $$

 ### Simulation for kalman filter

 To check if the algorithm is correct, we build the equation of kalman in python.
+For details, visit [imm](https://github.com/yongcongwang/interacting_multiple_model)

 #### Kalman filter